jvicg/pactester/README.md

 pip install pactester
 ```

-You can also download the wheel file from the [releases page](https://github.com/jvicg/pactester/releases/tag/v1.0.0).
+Alternatively, you may download the wheel file from the [releases page](https://github.com/jvicg/pactester/releases/tag/v1.0.0).

 ## License